The "Ick" of Artificially Generated Content & Why It Could Be Hurting Your Brand

 Predictable takeaway

 It’s easy to read… but impossible to feel.
-It may sound cool at first glance—but lacks real true depth and personality.
-No quirks.
-No edge.
-No humanity.
+It may sound ok at first glance—but lacks real true depth and personality, or concrete examples or evidence behind claims.

 6. Recycled Phrases